tlwilliams895/data-structures-and-algorithms/src/chapters/binary-trees/binary-search-tree-operations.rst

 BST Operations
 --------------

-.. destructive operation vs non-destructive operation?
-Search is non-destructive, but inserting, and removing is destructive.
 When performing operations on a Binary Search Tree we typically think of three things:
     - Searching for values
     - Inserting new values